Fishing Hook Sizes Guide Explained to my 10-year-old boy

 First thing first: What is a fishing hook size?

 A fishing hook size is simply the measurement of the gap between a fishing hook’s point and shank.

-The shank, point, barb, and eye are the four components of a fishing hook.
+The shank, point, barb, and eye are the four components of a hook.
 A fishing hook’s shank is the long, straight section.
 It extends from the gap (the cut-out region between the point and shank) to near where it meets with the eye at its end.
 The size of your bait can.

-The point is the most critical component of a fishing hook, as it allows your hook to pierce an animal’s mouth when you’re attempting to catch fish.
+The point is the most critical component of a hook, as it allows your hook to pierce an animal’s mouth when you’re attempting to catch fish.
 It’s also what makes or determines whether it’ll be simple for an angler to pull their caught fish from the water.
-A decent fishing hook point should be sharp, thin, and robust.
+A decent hook point should be sharp, thin, and robust.